 The manually-operated turret in the centre of the hull, fitted to the Mk 2, has a single-piece forward-facing hatch cover forming the roof which can be locked in three different positions.
 The rear part of the turret folds down horizontally enabling it to be used as a seat.
 Mounted in the forward part of the turret roof is a sight periscope AFV No. 3 Mk 1 used for aiming the turret-mounted 30-cal machine gun which can be elevated manually from -15° to +70°, turret traverse being a full 360°.
 A fire-suppression bar is fitted on the rear of the hull to protect the engine compartment.
 A total of 2,500 rounds of machine gun ammunition is carried.
-The basic Ferret has no NBC system, no night vision equipment and no amphibious capability.
 Mounted either side of the hull at the front of the vehicle are three 66 mm smoke grenade dischargers which are electrically fired as a bank of three from within the vehicle.
+The basic Ferret has no NBC system, no night vision equipment and no amphibious capability, although later models were equipped with a piped internal fire-fighting system.
 At the rear of the fighting compartment are two hatches for increased observation.
 On each side of the hull, between the front and rear road wheels, is a hull escape hatch.
 The left one is covered by the spare wheel and the right by a stowage box.
 The dimensions for the Mk 1 Ferret, the Mk 2/3, Marks 3-5 and the plan view are given here.

 The engine is a fully waterproofed Rolls Royce B60 Mk 6A 4.2 Litre straight six dry sump, generating 130 horse power at a low 3750 rpm with fixed four-wheel drive transmission with coil spring suspension.
 Drive is transferred through a fluid flywheel coupling, five-speed preselecting epicyclic gearbox, a transfer box, incorporating a forward and reverse mechanism and an H-configuration single centrally-placed differential unit via driveshafts and Tracta CV-joints to wheel stations with bevel boxes and epicyclic planetary reduction gears in each hub, essential to reduce transmission torque loads.
 The H-drive central differential eliminates loss of traction due to off-road wheel-slip.
 The suspension at each wheel station consists of a single coil spring which encloses a double-acting hydraulic shock-absorber, with upper and lower wishbone link assemblies mounted on a stabiliser bracket at the bottom and carried in a bracket at the top attached to the hull plates.
 The five-speed gearbox can operate, via the gear selector and the transfer box, in forward as well as reverse.
 Fuel consumption is around 6 mpg on road, dropping to about 4 mpg off road, with a top speed of 56 mph.
 A Mk1 will do 0 to 30 in about 3/4 minute.
 The ability to select reverse and get out of trouble at full speed is concomitant with the Ferret’s role of reconnaissance by stealth.